ArcticZeroo/frozor-commands/README.md

 const SlackBot = require('frozor-slackbot');
 const {CommandArg, Command, CommandHandler} = require('frozor-commands');

-const bot = new SlackBot(process.env.SLACK_TOKEN);
+// Get the slack token from env! const bot = new SlackBot(process.env.SLACK_TOKEN);

-bot.commands = new CommandHandler({bot: bot});
+// Set the commandHandler in the bot, useful so we don't have to deal with global variables, etc. bot.commands = new CommandHandler({bot: bot});

 class HelloCommand extends Command{